CPAN-Security/security.metacpan.org/_posts/2024-02-10-vulnerable-spreadsheet-parsing-modules.md

 toc: true
 title: Vulnerable Spreadsheet Parsing modules
 tags: cve timeline report
+excerpt: Between Dec 2023 and Jan 2024, vulnerabilities in Spreadsheet::ParseExcel and Spreadsheet::ParseXLSX were reported to the CPAN Security Group (CPANSec).
+This document describes the timeline and analysis of events.
 ---

-Between Dec 2023 and Jan 2024, vulnerabilities in Spreadsheet::ParseExcel and Spreadsheet::ParseXLSX were reported to the CPAN Security Working Group (CPANSec).
+Between Dec 2023 and Jan 2024, vulnerabilities in Spreadsheet::ParseExcel and Spreadsheet::ParseXLSX were reported to the CPAN Security Group (CPANSec).
 This document describes the timeline and analysis of events.

 ### CVE-2023-7101: Spreadsheet::ParseExcel arbitrary code execution vulnerability